wjin33/GIL/content/authors/Nicolas/_index.md

   - Ph.D.
 Students
 ---

-吳恩達 is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Nicolas Cardenas Acevedo is a Ph.D. student in Petroleum Engineering at Texas A&M University.
+His research focuses on induced seismicity modeling, reservoir geomechanics, and geothermal energy development.
+He has prior experience in underwater energy storage and nanomaterials applied to drilling fluids and enhanced oil recovery.
+He is an active member of ARMA and SPE, and currently serves as Event Director for the TAMU-ARMA Student Chapter.